Charlescai123/Runtime-Learning-Machine/cartpole/README.md

 - In case you get issues during live plot, check the suitable backend [libraries](https://matplotlib.org/stable/users/explain/figure/backends.html) to use for matplotlib and set it by *matplotlib.use(xxx)* in `src/logger/live_plotter.py`
+- Enabling HA-Teacher action **correcting** during runtime learning will result in faster convergence compared with purely safety assurance (No correction)